plojr/plojr/README.md

 My name is Paulo and I'm currently an IT security analyst in Belo Horizonte, Brazil.

 I really like to code.
 Back to 1999, when I was in high school, a friend of mine gave me a tutorial of how to code in Pascal.
 I made some "writeln" and "readln" and I got thrilled with that.
 It was my first programming language.
-Since then, I learned C++, PHP, and some others.
+Since then, I have learned C++, PHP, and some others.
 I've been a software engineer, professionally, for 5 years.
 Then I started working with information security and, naturally, I brought coding along.

 I have some hobbies: investing, chess, economics and running are some of them.